dvn/dvn-netbeans/readme.md

     exists or setup the property manually.
 For example like this: ant -Dlibs.CopyLibs.classpath=a/path/to/org-netbeans-modules-java-j2seproject-copylibstask.jar
     BUILD FAILED (total time: 0 seconds)

+(It may have to do with how we're installing NetBeans and GlassFish... see the "downloads" directory.)

 "Resolve Reference Problems" says the following libraries are missing: